VenusProtocol/venus-js/README.md

 ## Instance Creation

-The following are valid Ethereum providers for initialization of the SDK.
+The following are valid Binance Smart Chain providers for initialization of the SDK.

 ```js
 var venus = new Venus(window.ethereum); // web browser